High-Dimensional Smoothing Splines and Application in Alzheimer's Disease Prediction Using Magnetic Resonance Imaging: Experiment Results

-Following the flowchart in Figure \ref{framework}, we first perform the feature selection method in (\ref{eqn:highdimenscheme}) for each of the six models.
-In each experiment, we randomly leave out half of samples in both MCI-C and MCI-NC for prediction.
-For the training of each model, a 10-fold cross validation is performed to select the tuning parameter $\lambda$ in (\ref{eqn:highdimenscheme}).
-The experiments are replicated for 100 times.
-We summarized the prediction results in Figure \ref{predictmy}.
-It is clear that the longitudinal data can significantly improve the prediction results compared with only using baseline information.
-And the more longitudinal data included, the better prediction will be obtained.
-We also observe that the prediction results for MCI-NC are slightly better compared with MCI-C, which can be explained by the fact that MCI-NC subjects have more stable clinical status and less varied clinical scores.
+Following the flowchart in Figure \ref{framework}, we perform the feature selection method (\ref{eqn:highdimenscheme}) and prediction as discussed in Section \ref{sec:materialmethod} for each of the six models.
+Take the training and testing for Model 3 as an example.
+The MCI-C and MCI-NC subjects are trained and tested separately.
+First, we randomly leave out half samples of both MCI-C and MCI-NC subjects, respectively, for testing in each experiment.
+For the training of Model 3, we choose subjects that have data at bl or M06 or M12 and use the longitudinal data in (\ref{eqn:highdimenscheme}) and (\ref{eqn:equivform}) to select features and estimate the varying coefficients.
+Here, $n=172$, $p=327$ and $\max_{i} m_i=3$.
+Tuning parameters including the $\lambda$ in (\ref{eqn:highdimenscheme}) and the $\tau_1$ in (\ref{eqn:equivform}) are selected by ten-fold cross-validation with the criteria that minimizes the predictive root MSE of ADAS-Cog scores of subjects at bl, M06 and M12.
+With the selected features and estimated coefficients, we estimate the values of covariates at M48 as discussed in Section \ref{sec:materialmethod} and predict the ADAS-Cog scores at M48 for both MCI-C and MCI-NC subjects.
+The experiment of training and testing for Model 3 is replicated 100 times.
+We summarized the averaged predictive root MSE for ADAS-Cog scores at M48 in Figure \ref{predictmy}.
+Similarly, we train and test all other five models besides Model 3.
+It is evident in Figure \ref{predictmy} that the longitudinal information can significantly improve the prediction results compared with only using baseline information.
+And the more longitudinal data included, the better prediction results are obtained.
+We also observe that prediction results for MCI-NC are better than those for MCI-C. This observation is expected since MCI-NC subjects have more stable clinical status and less varied clinical scores.

-We give examples of selected feature in Figure \ref{fig:feature}.
-These are four ROIs that consistently selected in Model 6 for 100 experiments.
-Figure \ref{fig:feature} demonstrates the varying coefficients of the ROIs.
-Specifically, gender is an important factor and different ROIs have different functional relations with clinical functions (i.e., the maximum effect of each biomarker varies over the course of disease progression).
-This confirms the evidence and hypothesis in \cite{sabuncu2011dynamics, schuff2012nonlinear} that atrophy does not affect all regions of the brain simultaneously, but perhaps in a sequential manner.
+We show in Figure \ref{fig:feature} the four features that are consistently selected in 100 experiments in training Model 6.
+These learned features agree with the existing medical discoveries on AD-related features; See \cite{lin2015marked} for gender, \cite{tognin2014reduced} for the cortical thickness of the right parahippocampal cortex, \cite{panizzon2009distinct} for the surface area of the left parahippocampal cortex, and \cite{velayudhan2013entorhinal} for the cortical thickness of the right entorhinal cortex.
+Figure \ref{fig:feature} also illustrates the varying coefficients of these selected features.
+The maximum effect of each MRI ROI varies throughout disease progression, which suggests that different MRI ROIs have different functional relations with the clinical ADAS-Cog score.
+This observation confirms the evidence and hypothesis in \citet{sabuncu2011dynamics} and \citet{schuff2012nonlinear} that atrophy does not affect all regions of the brain simultaneously, but in a sequential manner.